 “The weather pattern is setting up for unseasonably warm days with max temps some 10-15 degrees above normal and nearing records for early Feb …”

-“Rain top to bottom all day yesterday my friends, ouch but temperatures have dropped significantly here since 3am its now [email protected] base and [email protected] summit, winds SW 35/40mph across the ridge tops with gusts upwards of 45+…”
+“Rain top to bottom all day yesterday my friends, ouch but temperatures have dropped significantly here since 3am its now 26@the base and 22@the summit, winds SW 35/40mph across the ridge tops with gusts upwards of 45+…”

 “Take the day to get your affairs in order, #POWHunting season is well underway – We will keep you in the know …”